eProsima/Micro-XRCE-DDS-docs/docs/optimization.rst

 To add or remove a profile from the library, edit the ``client.config`` file.
 More information can be found at: :ref:`micro_xrce_dds_client_label`.

+NOTE: If you are compiling your app with *gcc*, its highly recommended compile it with the linker flag: ``-Wl,--gc-sections``.
+This will remove the code that your app do not use from the final executable.

 Runtime size
 ------------
 The client is dynamic memory free and static memory free.